masapir/Exercises-in-Computation/README.md

 # Exercises-in-Computation

-Home School Discussion and Study Notes
+Home school discussion and study notes

 This is a draft collection of discussion and study notes on computation.